Analysis | The best NBA fits for Gonzaga’s Jalen Suggs

 It’s no secret that the Raptors are preparing for life without Kyle Lowry, as the veteran point guard was shopped heavily before the trade deadline in advance of his summer free agency.
 Suggs would represent an ideal succession plan, pairing with Fred VanVleet to give Toronto an interchangeable, do-everything backcourt.
 If his success in Gonzaga’s egalitarian offense is any guide, Suggs would thrive as part of a balanced Toronto attack that has six players averaging double figures.

-The Raptors have assembled a budding group of next-generation forwards and wings, including Pascal Siakam, OG Anunoby and restricted free agent Gary Trent Jr. For that group to reach its full potential, Toronto will need a lead distributor to keep them involved and create offense like Lowry has for so many years.
+The Raptors have assembled a budding group of next-generation forwards and wings, including Pascal Siakam, OG Anunoby and restricted free agent Gary Trent Jr. For that group to reach its full potential, Toronto will need a lead distributor to keep them involved and create offense as Lowry has for so many years.
 Suggs’ leadership would also be of use to a Raptors team that has struggled with its consistency and chemistry while being temporarily located to Tampa Bay during the pandemic.